 Criterion Article 21 (1) Verification Report 27 Risk retention (Art.
-6.1 of the Securitisation Regulation), usually by the Originator Verification Method: Legal (Transaction documents) / Due Diligence According to Article 3 (4) of the RTS on Risk Retention, where the securitised exposures are created by multiple originators (as is the case in the Loans which have been originated by the Originator and the Back Book Originator), the retention requirement may be fulfilled in full by a single originator provided that the originator has established and is managing the securitisation.
-Accordingly, Finance Ireland Credit Solutions DAC as Originator will act as holder of the risk retention (Retention Holder), see Section "REGULATORY DISCLOSURES", Sub-section "Compliance with EU Risk Retention Requirements and UK Risk Retention Requirements" in the Final Prospectus and Section 11 "EU AND UK RISK RETENTION UNDERTAKING, REPORTING ENTITY" in the Mortgage Sale Agreement.
-In accordance with Article 6 (3) (a) of Securitisation Regulation and specified in more detail in Article 5 of the RTS on Risk Retention, Finance Ireland Credit Solutions DAC (as Retention Holder) will hold no less than 5 per cent. of the nominal value of each Class of Notes sold or transferred to investors on the Closing Date.
-The Originator undertakes to the Issuer, the Security Trustee and other selected Transaction parties that it will hold the risk retention on an on-going basis for so long as any of the Notes issued by the Issuer remain outstanding.
-The Originator undertakes that it will report, as part of the quarterly investor reporting, the on-going compliance of the Originator with the risk retention obligation as per the requirement of Article 7 (1) (e) (iii) of the Securitisation Regulation.
-Criterion Article 21 (2) Verification Report 28 Appropriate hedging of interest rate and currency risks, no derivatives as underlying risk positions (I / II) Verification Method: Due Diligence Since the Loans are either fixed or floating rate and the majority of the Offered Notes (Class A to F Notes, Class X Notes) are floating rate based on 3-month EURIBOR, interest rate risks arise from such mismatch.
+6.1 of the Securitisation Regulation), usually by the Originator Verification Method: Legal (Prospectus) / Due Diligence According to Article 3 (4) of the RTS on Risk Retention, where the securitised exposures are created by multiple originators (as is the case in the Loans which have been originated by the Originator and the Back Book Originator), the retention requirement may be fulfilled in full by a single originator provided that the originator has established and is managing the securitisation.
+Accordingly, Finance Ireland Credit Solutions DAC as Originator will act as holder of the risk retention (Retention Holder), see Section "REGULATORY DISCLOSURES", Sub-section "Compliance with EU Risk Retention Requirements and UK Risk Retention Requirements" in the Prospectus.
+In accordance with Article 6 (3) (a) of Securitisation Regulation and specified in more detail in Article 5 of the RTS on Risk Retention, Finance Ireland Credit Solutions DAC (as Retention Holder) will hold a material net economic interest of no less than 5 per cent. of the nominal value of each Class of Notes sold or transferred to investors on the Closing Date.
+The Originator undertakes to the Issuer, the Security Trustee and other selected Transaction parties that it will hold the risk retention on an on-going basis for so long as any of the Notes issued by the Issuer remain outstanding and that it will immediately notify the Issuer, the Security Trustee and the Note Trustee if for any reason it (i) ceases to hold the Retained Exposures in accordance with the requirements of the MSA or (ii) fails to comply with the covenants set out in the MSA in respect of the Retained Exposures, see Section "REGULATORY DISCLOSURES", Sub-section "Compliance with EU Risk Retention Requirements", Item (d) of the Prospectus.
+The Originator undertakes that it will report, as part of the quarterly investor reporting, the on-going compliance of the Originator with the risk retention obligation as per the requirement of Article 7 (1) (e) (iii) of the Securitisation Regulation, see Section "REGULATORY DISCLOSURES", Sub-section "Compliance with EU Risk Retention Requirements and UK Risk Retention Requirements", Item (e) of the Prospectus.

+Criterion Article 21 (2) Verification Report 28 Appropriate hedging of Verification Method: Due Diligence / Legal (Prospectus) interest rate and currency risks, no derivatives as underlying risk positions (I / II) Since the Loans are either fixed or floating rate and the majority of the Offered Notes (Class A to E Notes, Class X Notes) are floating rate based on 3-month EURIBOR, interest rate risks arise from such mismatch.
 Both assets and liabilities of the Issuer are EUR denominated, hence no currency risk occurs.
-The Issuer will hedge the above-mentioned interest rate risk by entering into the Swap Agreement with the Swap Counterparty.
-Under the terms of the swap, the Issuer pays an amount based on fixed rate to the Swap Counterparty and receives an amount based on 3-M-EURIBOR, in both cases on a notional amount which comprises the outstanding principal balance of the fixed rate Loans in the securitised portfolio, see Section "CREDIT STRUCTURE", Sub-section 7.
-"Interest Rate Risk for the Notes", Paragraph "Swap Agreement" of the Final Prospectus.
-The Swap Agreement is construed to fulfil the relevant Rating Agencies' criteria and the hedging is considered appropriate.
+Some of the Loans in the Portfolio pay or will pay a fixed rate of interest for an initial period of time before switching to a variable rate, and certain other Loans may, following a Product Switch, either extend the initial fixed rate period or switch from a variable rate to a fixed rate of interest.
+However, the Issuer's liabilities under the Notes are based on EURIBOR for the relevant period.
+To provide a hedge against the possible variance between: